 The Major Reasons You’re In The Spam Folder

-You should never buy a list of emails or obtain them through any questionable ways.
-It can land you in some legal trouble as well as be a sure fire way to get you in a spam trap or even blacklisted.
+You should never buy a list of emails or obtain them in any questionable way.
+It can land you in some legal trouble as well as be a surefire way to get you in a spam trap or even blacklisted.

 Your solution: make sure that your subscribers are engaged and that you have obtained their emails from an opt-in media.
 Meaning, they are the ones who signed themselves up.
 Keep your users engaged with compelling content and added value in every email.
 But make sure not to message them too frequently.
 Lastly, ensure that you are not purchasing questionable email lists and that your emails are clean and healthy.